krtek4/rst2packt/README.md

 ## Issues and contributions

-If you find any issues, I urge you to use the [bugtracker](bugs).
+If you find any issues, I urge you to use the [bugtracker][bugs].
 Since my book is now published, I make no promise to fix those for you, but I will try my best.
 Pull requests are also welcome.